Darxo/Hardened/README.md

 - **Onslaught** no longer has a shared cooldown with other brothers who have this perk
 - **Opportunist** is completely reworked.
 It now grants throwing attacks -1 Action Point cost per tile moved, until you use a throwing attack, wait or end your turn.
 Moving on all terrain costs -2 Fatigue, just like the **Athletic** Trait
 - **Phalanx** is completely reworked.
 It grants +1 Reach for every adjacent ally with a shield. **Shieldwall** no longer ends, while an adjacent brother also has **Shieldwall** active
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
-It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
+You take 2% less Armor Damage from Attacks for every 5 Initiative you have, up to a maximum of 40%.
 - **Polearm Mastery** no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.
 - **Professional** now reduces the experience gained by 5%
 - **Quickhands** can now also swap two two-handed weapons